splewis/csgo-retakes/README.md

 - use ``sm_iteratespawns`` to fake ``sm_goto`` commands every few seconds to visit every spawn in the map.
 - use ``sm_deletemapspawns`` to delete all spawns for the current map

+Note: the plugin automatically saves the changed spawns on map ends to a file in addons/sourcemod/configs/retakes.

 ## Addon plugins